stormid/components/packages/outliner/README.md

 # Outliner

-Hide CSS outline on mouse interactions, show on keyboard interactions.
+Adds a classNamw to the documentElement to be used to hide CSS outline on mouse interactions, show on keyboard interactions.
 Until [:focus-visible](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible) has broader browser support.

 ---